Skip to main content

 Objective

-The reclassification of a traumatic image from a post-traumatic chronic stress syndrome is a prerequisite for the healing process.
-Auricular chromotherapy has already been used following the work of Dr. ASIS (1,2).
-We performed a study using a specific blue color (Kodak F98), used by Dr. Paul Nogier (3), and localizing the points of interest by following the vascular autonomic vascular signal (3,4).
+The reclassification of a traumatic image from a post traumatic chronic stress syndrome is a prerequisite to a healing process.
+Auricular chromotherapy has already been used following the work of Dr ASIS (1,2).
+We performed a study using a specific blue colour (Kodak F98), used by Dr Paul Nogier (3), and localising the points of interest by following the vascular autonomic vascular signal (3,4).

 Materials and Methods

-Thirty-one patients were treated with auriculotherapy using Kodak F98 (blue light) stimulation according to Dr. Paul Nogier with the use of vascular autonomic signal (VAS) (5).
+Thirty-one patients were treated with auriculotherapy using colour Kodak F98 (blue light) stimulation according to Dr Paul Nogier with the use of vascular autonomic signal (VAS) (5).

 Results